aws-powertools/powertools-lambda-python/docs/utilities/idempotency.md

 We recommend you start with a Redis compatible management services such as [Amazon ElastiCache for Redis](https://aws.amazon.com/elasticache/redis/){target="_blank"} or [Amazon MemoryDB for Redis](https://aws.amazon.com/memorydb/){target="_blank"}.

-In both services and self-hosting Redis, you'll need to configure [VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} to your AWS Lambda.
+In both services, you'll need to configure [VPC access](https://docs.aws.amazon.com/lambda/latest/dg/configuration-vpc.html){target="_blank"} to your AWS Lambda.

 ##### Redis IaC examples